petersn/nntb/README.md

 ### Usage

-If you just want to try the default network architecture simply run `train.py` and passit the path to the Syzygy tablebases:
+If you just want to try the default network architecture simply run `train.py` and pass it the path to the Syzygy tablebases:

 ```
 $ python train.py --syzygy-path ~/Downloads/syzygy/